sagelabs/standards/javascript/core/identify-and-use-javascripts-data-types-and-structures-and-their-respective-operations.md

-# Identify and Use JavaScript's data types and structures and their respective operations
+# Identify and use JavaScript's data types and structures and their respective operations

 slug: js.data-types-structures